Home / Third Party Tools / Padlet / How to make and share padlets (institutional license)

 1. Activate your institutional Padlet licence

-To start using the institutional Padlet licence, you will need to activate your ‘Teacher’ account via the Blackboard homepage.
-You must choose sign-in with Microsoft (e.g. your IT username such as md916166@reading.ac.uk).
+To start using the institutional Padlet licence, you will need to activate your ‘Teacher’ account.
+Simply navigate to a Blackboard course and open the Content Market.
+From here, you can choose ‘Padlet’, this action creates your account and you will need to sign-in with Microsoft (e.g. your IT username such as md916166@reading.ac.uk).

 Here is a summary (and examples) of the format options: